assridha/assridha.github.io/_tabs/dashboard.md

 The daily live price data is obtained using the `yfinance` API.

 > Disclaimer: 1) The projected prices shown in the chart above are purely suggestive.
-No conclusion on actual price can be derived.
+No conclusion on future price should be derived.
 2) The models applied here are subject to change.
 {: .prompt-warning }

 > Share your feedback or suggestions for enhancing this page [here](https://github.com/assridha/assridha.github.io/discussions/5).